ransage/django-gtd/README.md

     python manage.py migrate
     python manager.py runserver

-## Deploying to Stackato

-Push to the cloud, and then initialize the database:

-    stackato push -n

-Visit http://gtd.stackato.local/ to see the list of tasks.
-Visit http://gtd.stackato.local/admin/ to modify tasks, projects and contexts.

 ## Want to use PostgreSQL?

 To use mysql instead of postgresql on production, you need to make only a few